oschrenk/plan.swift/README.md

 - `plan calendars` List available calendars
 - `plan next` Returns the current or next event within the next hour
 - `plan today` Returns all events for today
-- `plan watch` Trigger Sketchybar event on calendar changes.
-See [Docs/Sketchybar](./Docs/Sketchybar.md) for more.

 ## Use cases